fenago/Grokking-Deep-Learning/Lab_14.md

 In theory, the next time this step saw the same sports stats, the prediction would be lower than 98%.
 Note that each knob represents the prediction’s sensitivity to different types of input data.
-That’s what you’re changing when you “learn.”
+That’s what you’re changing when you "learn."

 Adjusting sensitivity
 by turning knobs